wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/collector/filtering.md

   * **metricTagDenyList**: Map of tag names to list of glob patterns.
 Metrics containing these tag keys and values will be dropped.
   * **tagInclude**: List of glob patterns.
 Tags with matching keys will be included.
 All other tags will be excluded.
   * **tagExclude**: List of glob patterns.
 Tags with matching keys will be excluded.
+  * **tagGuaranteeList**: List of tag keys.
+Tags that are guaranteed to not be removed as part of limiting the point tags to the 20 tag limit.
+This list of tags keys will not be considered for filtering using `tagInclude` and `tagExclude` lists.

 Filtering can be enabled on the sink or sources.
 Where it is applied controls the scope of metrics towards which the filtering applies.